moghit-eou/EBRAINS-DevSecOps-handbook/ABOUT-JOSS-PUBLICATION.md

 ## Software artifact

-The dockerized, reusable version of the pipelines documented in this handbook is being packaged as a standalone repository and submitted as a short software paper (JOSS or a similar venue).
+The dockerized, reusable version of the pipelines documented in this handbook is packaged as a standalone repository and submitted as a short software paper (JOSS or a similar venue).
 Everything runs inside a container built from `ci/docker/Dockerfile`, driven through a single Makefile, no local tool installation required.
+The submission date is not yet fixed.

 | Property | Value |
 |---|---|